Haunted Hotels in Colorado with Spooky Stories

 Fairplay

-Sure, it’s creepy when a hotel has its own ghost, but how about the Hand Hotel Bed and Breakfast, where each of the 11 rooms has its own spectral host.
-The Hand Hotel B&B has been the subject of many paranormal investigations over the years, and its haunted residents range from phantom children who hide in the shadows to strange scents that waft through the rooms and halls.
-In Grandma Head’s room, a rocking chair commonly starts rocking back and forth on its own, and in the kitchen, there is said to be a pair of ghostly twin girls who cause mischief.
+Sure, it’s creepy when a hotel has its ghost, but how about the Hand Hotel Bed and Breakfast, where each of the 11 rooms has its spectral host.
+The Hand Hotel B&B has been the subject of many paranormal investigations.
+Its haunted residents range from phantom children who hide in the shadows to strange scents that waft through the rooms and halls.
+In Grandma Head’s room, a rocking chair commonly starts rocking back and forth on its own.
+In the kitchen, there is said to be a pair of ghostly twin girls who cause mischief.
 None of the ghosts at Hand Hotel B&B have ever been known to be angry or malicious.
-So this one is actually quite pleasant as far as haunted hotels go.
+So this one is quite pleasant as far as haunted hotels go.

 Hotel St. Cloud